Passport, visa and customs control

 Information for passengers flying to (from) the Republic of Belarus

 From 15 May 2017, all flights to (from) the Republic of Belarus have been re-assigned to the international terminals of Russian airports.
-Separate border control corridors have been provided for nationals of the Russian Federation and the Republic of Belarus.
+Separate corridors have been arranged for nationals of the Russian Federation and the Republic of Belarus going though passport checkpoints.
 Nationals of the above countries must present an identity document as well as their boarding pass confirming their arrival or departure from (to) the Republic of Belarus on the corresponding flight.

 Nationals of countries that have visa arrangements with Russia who are traveling to or from Minsk in transit via Sheremetyevo must hold a Russian visa or some other document entitling them to enter the Russian Federation.